|Back to Back Issues Page|

 "Stoned" by Food

-And when I say "Stoned" - I don't mean getting High.
+And when I say "Stoned" - I don't really mean getting High.
 I'm talking about the stones that certain types of food can create - thus creating many blockages and pain in your body.

 Foods and drinks that contain oxalic acid can form sharp stones that will lodge in your body.
 And as usual, people have been misinformed on this subject.